Julie is Dr. Reeder, Senior Research Analyst, Oregon Health Authority, WIC

 Give yourself the treat of a vegetarian diet.
 You will feel better, you may save money, you will be introduced to so many new foods, and show your love for animals.
 There are lots of great recipe resources out there.
 Check your local library for vegan cookbooks and start with just one recipe per week.
 You’ll be on to the next recipe in no time because you will love the food.

 Tune in Jan 23, 11:00 am ET for this free webinar “Plant-based Eating: Enhancing Health Benefits, Minimizing Nutritional Risks”.
-Register at https://learn.extension.org/events/3203.
+Register on the event page.
 Dietitians earn 1 CEU.